History doesn't repeat itself. But it sets a precedent.

 The wars, weapons, and disasters that came within one switch, one decision, or one accident of changing everything — and the records that prove how close it got.

-The straits, canals, and sea-lanes that decide wars — and the powers fighting over them right now.
+The straits, canals, and sea-lanes that decide wars, and the economic chokeholds that work the same mechanism.
 The precedent is always older than the headline.

 The INS Eilat — the moment a single small craft proved a missile could kill a warship, and rewrote naval doctrine for the drone-and-missile age now unfolding in the Gulf.